Indyandie/learning-rust/easiest-rust/docs/03_stack_heap_pointers.md

 # Stack, Heap, & Pointers

-The stack and heap are place where memory is stored.
+The stack and heap are places where memory is stored.

 - **Stack** is very fast, a lot faster than the **heap**.
 - Rust need to know the size of a variable at compile time.
 Simple variables like `i32` go on the stack, since exact size is known. `i32` is 4 bytes
-- Some type don't know the size on compile.
-First the data goes on the **heap** since it can have any size.
-Then to find it a **pointer** goes on the **stack**.
+- Some type have an unknown size at compile.
+First the data goes on the **heap** since it can have a variable  size.
+Then after a **pointer** is assigned it goes on the **stack**.

-Pointer are like a table of contents in a book.
-Pointer in rust are usually called a **reference**.
+Pointers are like a table of contents in a book.
+A pointer in rust is usually called a **reference**.
 A **reference** points to the memory of another value.
-The value is borrowed but not own. **Refernces** have a `&` in front of them.
+The value is borrowed but not owned. **References** have a `&` in front of them.

 ```rust
 let reg_var = 89; // regular variable